 Section 4 — Recognizing Rotary’s Beginning.
 The week of the anniversary of Rotary’s founding, 23 February, is World Understanding and Peace Week.
 During this week, this club will celebrate Rotary service, reflect upon past achievements, and focus on programs of peace, understanding, and goodwill in the community and throughout the world.

-Article 15 Rotary Magazines
+Article 15.
+Rotary Magazines

 Section 1 — Mandatory Subscription.
 Unless this club is excused by the RI board of directors, each member shall subscribe to an official magazine.
 Two Rotarians who reside at the same address may subscribe jointly to an official magazine.
 The subscription fee shall be paid on the dates set by the board for the payment of per capita dues for the duration of membership in this club.